SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/metrics/metrics-article.md

 Delivering the best playback experience to your users is essential but can be challenging.
 Media playback involves numerous components—stream encoding, packaging, metadata delivery, CDN performance, and network quality—all of which can impact the user experience.

-> Tip: For more information on stream encoding and packaging, refer to <doc:stream-encoding-and-packaging-advice-article>.
+> Tip: For more information on stream encoding and packaging, refer to the <doc:stream-encoding-and-packaging-advice-article> article.

 To gauge how users perceive your playback experience, consider the following: